dorcoh/blog/_posts/2021-01-03-multiple-treatment.md

 *<b>Table 1:</b> The true ATEs and number of subjects receiving each treatment, across the two versions of our dataset (All, Eligible).*

 ### Experiments
-We experimented with two types of methods, the first is *Covariate Adjustment*, and the second is *Matching* (please note we assume the readers are familiar with these methods, otherwise - there are plenty of sources to learn more about them).
+To estimate the causal effect, we experimented with two types of methods, the first is known as **Covariate Adjustment**, and the second is **Matching**
+(please note we assume the readers are familiar with these methods, otherwise - there are plenty of sources to learn more about them).
 Our intention was to check whether naive methods (i.e. which were intended to handle binary treatment settings) were sufficient for estimating the causal effect in multiple treatment setting.
 For evaluating the covariate